What You Should Do If You Think You Have A Bed Bug Problem

 Finding a Qualified Pesticide Management Professional (PMP)

 It is important to find a qualified PMP who is experienced in dealing with bed bugs.
 All PMPs must be licensed by the Connecticut Department of Energy and Environmental Protection (DEEP).
 It is advisable to get quotes from several companies.
 Each may have a different treatment approach.
 If you need help evaluating a treatment plan, you can contact the Connecticut Agricultural Experiment Station (203-974-8600) or the Connecticut Department of Energy and Environmental Protection’s Pesticide Management Program (860-424-3369).
-For more information about how to find a qualified PMP, refer to the document written by Dr. Susan Jones entitled, Choosing a Pest Management Company.

 What To Do To Prevent Bed bugs From Coming Back?